Macbeth98/forta-protocol-bots/bots-deployment-detector/README.md

 ## Description

-This agent detects the bots that are deployed by the Nethermind team.
+This forta bot detects the bots that are deployed by the Nethermind team.
+The bot also detects any updates to a bot from Nethermind.
 Nethemind Bot Deployer Address: 0x88dC3a2284FA62e0027d6D6B1fCfDd2141a143b8

 ## Supported Chains